freepik-company/notifik/README.md

 For a better understanding of the process, the steps are described in the following recipe:

-1. Test the changes on the code:
+1. Test the changes in the code:

     ```console
     make test